rjocoleman/json-plist-mobileconfig/README.md

 # Create a mobileconfig file with embedded plist data
 mobileconfig_data = script_name.create_mobileconfig(plist_data, uuid, removal_disallowed, identifier, payload_version, payload_display_name)
 ```

+## Credits

+[mcxToProfile](https://github.com/timsutton/mcxToProfile) - does something similar, and has a different feature set but relies on external libraries and was harder for me to run

 ## License